 (11) Teaching Voidness to Those Whose Minds Are Untrained

-This action, then, that we vow to avoid is teaching any level of voidness to anybody who would misunderstand it and therefore would forsake the Dharma completely.
+This action, then, that we vow to avoid is teaching any level of voidness to anybody who would misunderstand it and, therefore, would forsake the Dharma completely.
 For example, they might think that because Buddhism teaches that nothing exists at all, it’s complete nonsense.
-So it’s important to try to give certain background to the teachings, lead people gradually, and if we’re going to teach about voidness, teach it in very simple terms that would not cause people to get confused or get the wrong idea.
-This is really very difficult because, unless we have extrasensory perception, then it’s very difficult to know whether or not somebody is going to understand what we explain or if they’re ready to understand.
+It’s important to try to give certain background to the teachings, lead people gradually, and if we’re going to teach about voidness, teach it in very simple terms that would not cause people to get confused or get the wrong idea.
+This is really very difficult because, unless we have extrasensory perception, it’s very difficult to know whether or not somebody is going to understand what we explain or if they’re ready to understand.

 (12) Turning Others Away from Full Enlightenment

 Number twelve is to avoid turning others away from full enlightenment.
 Again, the object for this action are people who have already developed a bodhichitta motivation and are working toward enlightenment.
 For instance, we tell them that they are incapable of acting all the time with generosity and patience and so on.
 We discourage them and say they can never become a Buddha, that it’s much too difficult, and it would be better for them to work merely for their own liberation.
 However, unless they actually turn away from working toward enlightenment, this action is not complete.
 As a bodhisattva we are trying to help everybody reach enlightenment, so we don’t want to cause others to turn away from that.

 (13) Turning Others Away from Their Pratimoksha Vows